-Ovulation is the time in your cycle when the ovary releases a mature egg that is ready to be fertilized.
+Ovulation is the time in your cycle when an ovary releases a mature egg that is ready to be fertilized by sperm.
 Right before ovulation is the optimal time to try to conceive.
+See the journey of sperm.

 Of course, if you do not want to time intercourse or plot ovulation, you can just be sure to have sex every one to three days.